 The driving position is impeccable and offers a vast range of seat and wheel adjustments.
 The central display now offers a 6.5in colour screen on which all functions operated by the now world-class iDrive control system are displayed.

 Even first-time users will find the system easy to operate, while those familiar with iDrive's ways will find it so intuitive that it can be used almost without conscious effort or thought as to which button to press or direction in which to push the controller wheel.
+The 2017 iDrive update saw a new slick interface added to the infotainment system and a numerous new online connectivity options including the ability to stream music directly from Napster, Amazon Music, Deezer and Spotify, alongside numerous BMW tools to make you life easier.

 All the extra space between the wheels has been dedicated to providing those in the back with some much-needed extra room.
 The front seat package has therefore changed hardly at all, while long journeys in the back are now if not exactly to be savoured, then certainly no longer to dreaded by anyone up to and including averaged-size adults.